vblanco20-1/vulkan-guide/vkguide_new_source/chapter_3/loading_meshes.md

 We will do proper scene loading later, but until we go there, we need something better than a rectangle as a mesh.
 For that, we will begin to load GLTF files but in a very simplified and wrong way, getting only the geometry data and ignoring everything else.

-There is a gltf file that came with the starting-point repository, called basic.glb.
+There is a glTF file that came with the starting-point repository, called basic.glb.
 That one has a cube, a sphere, and a monkey head meshes centered in the origin.
 Being a file as simple as that one is, its easy to load it correctly without having to setup up real gltf loading.

 A GLTF file will contain a list of meshes, each mesh with multiple primitives on it.
 This separation is for meshes that use multiple materials, and thus need multiple draw calls to draw it.
 The file also contains a scene-tree of scenenodes, some of them containing meshes.
 We will only be loading the meshes now, but later we will have the full scene-tree and materials loaded.